-Nights Of Unrest, Torched Cars, After Fatal Police Shooting In Nantes, France
+Nights Of Unrest, Torched Cars, After Fatal Shooting By Police In Nantes, France

 One witness told Agence France Press that the vehicle was not moving when the officer shot.

-The motorist, has been identified by the single name: Aboubakar.
+The motorist has been identified by the single name of Aboubakar.

 Over the course of the demonstrations, protesters sometimes clashed with police.
 On Friday, three men were given suspended prison sentences for violence committed against police two days earlier, according to Le Monde.

-Prime Minister Edouard Philippe, who visited Nantes on Thursday in a bid to ease tensions, expressed support for police and condemned the violence, tweeting that destroying equipment and attacking law enforcement only hurts residents.
+Prime Minister Edouard Philippe, who visited Nantes on Thursday in a bid to ease tensions, expressed support for police and condemned the violence, tweeting that destroying equipment and attacking law enforcement only hurt residents.

 Not all protesters resorted to violence, however.
-On Thursday, around 1,000 protesters, some linking arms, took to the streets, reports BFM TV.
+On Thursday, around 1,000 of them, some linking arms, took to the streets, reports BFM TV.

 They marched silently, then broke into chants of "Justice for Abou."